Diablo Immortal: Microtransactions

-As an alternative to microtransactions, players can also earn "Telluric Pearls" through in-game rewards, then use them to craft powerful "5-star" legendary gems.
+As an alternative to microtransactions, players can also earn "Telluric Pearls" through in-game rewards, then use them to craft powerful in-game items.

 Battle pass system

-In addition to level-based progressions, the game also features a Battle Pass reward system, which grants significant experience points, making it a way to speed up character progression (especially during the end-game content, once players have reached the level cap).
+In addition to level-based progressions, the game also features a Battle Pass reward system, which grants experience points, making it a way to speed up character progression.
 The battle pass is leveled up by completing activities such as bounties, dungeons, and rifts.
 It is tied to seasons, within which there are both free and paid tiers available, with the paid tier focusing on additional opportunities to earn in-game currencies.

 Blizzard confirmed that seasons which encourage players to create a new character each time (as seen in Diablo III) are not planned for Immortal, which will focus instead on the concept of players retaining a single long-term character.